Pandora in the Crimson Shell: Ghost Urn

 Pandora in the Crimson Shell: Ghost Urn (紅殻のパンドラ, Kōkaku no Pandora) is a Japanese manga based on a concept by Masamune Shirow and written and illustrated by Kōshi Rikudō.
-The manga began serialization in Kadokawa Shoten's Newtype Ace magazine from October 2012, later moving to the Niconico Ace web publication, and is licensed in English by Seven Seas Entertainment.
+The manga began serialization in Kadokawa Shoten's Newtype Ace magazine in October 2012, later moving to the Niconico Ace web publication, and ended in September 2024.
+It is licensed in English by Seven Seas Entertainment.
 An anime adaptation has been produced by Studio Gokumi and AXsiZ.
 It was first released as a film in theaters in December 2015.
 It aired as a television series between 8 January and 25 March 2016.

 Plot

 Nene Nanakorobi, a full conversion cyborg, dreams of attaining world peace.
 She is traveling on a cruise ship towards Cenacle, a scenic artificial island when she meets Uzal Delilah, an eccentric scientist.
 The two become fast friends along with Uzal's cyborg pet Clarion, a cat-like combat android, who Nene immediately takes a liking to.

 After they part ways, a terrorist attack of unknown origin threatens to shatter Nene and Clarion's friendship.
 In a desperate attempt to save her new friend, Uzal gives Nene the ability to use a device known as the Pandora Device, which is found inside Clarion's body.
 This allows Nene to master skills and abilities unlike anything seen before in the advancing world.

-Working together, Nene and Clarion partake in various missions - from saving children caught in shopping mall fires to fighting reckless criminals - all for the sake of world peace.
+Working together, Nene and Clarion partake in various missions—from saving children caught in shopping mall fires to fighting reckless criminals—all for the sake of world peace.
 But achieving this goal is not going to be easy.
 B.U.E.R., a sapient robot in the form of a five-legged lion-esque figure, threatens to turn their life upside down with his perverted nature and uncontrollable power.
-To make matters worse, Nene's guardian and genius scientist, Takumi Korobase has an undying interest in B.U.E.R.
+To make matters worse, Nene's guardian and genius scientist, Takumi Korobase, has an undying interest in B.U.E.R.

 Torn between saving the world and keeping B.U.E.R. out of the wrong hands, Nene and Clarion's goal of achieving world peace seems like a pipe dream.
 With this Herculean task, it is up to them to complete their goal, or risk getting their friendship destroyed in the process.